lanl/PyBNF/docs/installation.rst

 Operating System
 ----------------
 PyBNF can be installed on any recent Linux or macOS operating system.

-Windows is not currently supported.
+PyBNF can also be installed on Windows, but functionality on Windows has been less extensively tested (in particular, Windows clusters have not been tested).

 Python
 ------

 PyBNF requires an installation of Python version 3.5 or higher.

+Linux and Mac
+^^^^^^^^^^^^^

-This comes built-in on many new Linux and Mac operating systems.
+Python 3 comes built-in on many new Linux and Mac operating systems.
 To check if you have Python 3, run the command ``python3``.
 This will start Python and print the version number, or will give an error if you don't have Python 3.

 Also confirm that your Python 3 has the ``pip`` package manager, which is used to install PyBNF.
 Run the command ``python3 -m pip``.
 This will give a help message if you have pip, or an error if not.

 If you are missing python3 or pip, an easy way to get them is by installing the `Anaconda`_ Python distribution for Python v3.5 or higher.
 Instructions for installing on various platforms can be found on the `Anaconda`_ website.

+Windows
+^^^^^^^

+Windows does not come with built-in Python, so it must be installed separately.
+Additionally, if :ref:`BioNetGen <bng_install>` will be used, Perl installation is required in the same environment as the python installation (i.e., the commands ``python`` and ``perl`` must both work on the same command line).

+Our recommended configuration consists of installing `Strawberry Perl`_ and `Anaconda`_ Python 3.
+The Windows distribution of Anaconda includes the application "Anaconda Prompt", which provides a command line.
+This is the command line that you should use whenever this documentation refers to the command line or terminal.
+After installing both Anaconda and Strawberry Perl, a system restart may be required for Anaconda Prompt to find the Perl installation.

+For troubleshooting, or more advanced configuration, note that the requirement is to have both Python 3 and Perl on the current path.
+The current path can be checked with the command ``echo %PATH%`` and set (temporarily) with the command ``set PATH=[newpath]``, where ``[newpath]`` is a semicolon-delimited list of directories to search.

+..
+Permanently setting the path is a nightmare: https://stackoverflow.com/questions/19287379/how-do-i-add-to-the-windows-path-variable-using-setx-having-weird-problems

 PyBNF
 -----